DFE-Digital/register-trainee-teachers/app/views/pages/data_sharing_agreement.md

   confirmation.
 </p>
 <h3 class='govuk-heading-s'>
-  If you’re a lead partner
+  If you’re a training partner
 </h3>
 <p class='govuk-body'>
   You will have received an email from us asking you to fill out a form where a relevant person from your organisation needs to consent to this data sharing agreement.